MicrosoftDocs/playfab-docs/playfab-docs/data-analytics/legacy/connectivity/connecting-kusto-explorer-to-insights.md

 This guide helps you get started using Kusto Explorer along with Insights.
 After connecting, you can use Kusto Explorer to query and explore your game data.
 To learn more about other tools you can connect Insights with, see [Connecting external tools to Insights](index.md).

+> [!NOTE]
+> PlayFab Insights Management was deprecated on December 11th, 2023.
+We recommend using [Azure Data Explorer (ADX) Connections](../../export-data/data-connection-adx.md) to manage your performance and cost going forward.
+If your title is still using **Insights**, continue to see this article for implementation details.
+For more information, see [Insights Deprecation Blog](https://developer.microsoft.com/en-us/games/articles/2023/09/playfab-insights-management-to-be-deprecated-starting-december-11/).

 ## Prerequisites

 ### PlayFab account authenticated with AAD

 You need a PlayFab account or user for which the authentication provider is set to Microsoft.
 The Microsoft authentication provider uses Azure Active Directory (AAD) for authentication which is required to use the Azure services.
-See [Azure Active Directory Authentication for Game Manager](../../../features/authentication/aad-authentication/index.md) for instructions on creating an AAD-authenticated account or user.
+For instructions on creating an AAD-authenticated account or user, see [Azure Active Directory Authentication for Game Manager](../../../features/authentication/aad-authentication/index.md).

-To verify that the account, or user, is set to use the Microsoft authentication provider:
+Verify that the account or user is set to use the Microsoft authentication provider.

 * Navigate to [developer.playfab.com](https://developer.playfab.com).
 * Select **Sign in with Microsoft** to access your PlayFab account.